Maya Yoshida: Southampton

 At the start of the 2016–17 season, Yoshida started the match against Watford in the opening game of the season, resulting a 1–1 draw.
 However, he became a backup in the club's centre–back position behind Virgil van Dijk and Fonte.
 Despite this, national newspaper Daily Mirror mentioned Yoshida in their article of Premier League pace-setters.
-It wasn't until on 6 November 2016 when he made his return to the starting line-up against Hull City and won a penalty, leading Charlie Austin to successfully convert, leading Southampton losing 2–1.
+On 6 November 2016, he made his return to the starting line-up against Hull City and won a penalty, leading Charlie Austin to successfully convert, leading Southampton losing 2–1.
 Amid to the league, Yoshida started all six matches in the UEFA Europa League.
-He helped the side keep two clean sheets in the first two matches.
-After a famous 2–1 win against Inter Milan on 3 November 2016, their forms declined and were eliminated from the tournament.
-It wasn't until on 7 January 2017 when Yoshida scored his first goal of the season, in a 2–2 draw against Norwich City in the third round of the EFL Cup.
+He helped the Saints keep two clean sheets in the first two UEFA Europa League matches.
+After a famous 2–1 win against Inter Milan on 3 November 2016, as the club’s forms declined and were eliminated from the tournament.
+On 7 January 2017, Yoshida scored his first goal of the season, in a 2–2 draw against Norwich City in the third round of the EFL Cup.
 Following the match, he dedicated his goal to his newly born baby daughter.
-Yoshida captained the side for the first time in his Southampton's career, beating Norwich City 1–0 in the third round of the FA Cup replay.
-Despite indifferent form on the part of both Yoshida and Southampton as a whole, Southampton became the first team in history to reach the final without conceding a single goal after beating Liverpool 2–0 on aggregate in the EFL semi–finals.
+Yoshida captained Southampton for the first time and helped the club beat Norwich City 1–0 in the third round of the FA Cup replay.
+Despite indifferent form on the part of both Yoshida and the Saints as a whole, Southampton became the first team in history to reach the final without conceding a single goal after beating Liverpool 2–0 on aggregate in the EFL semi–finals.
 Yoshida previously helped Southampton keep three clean sheets in a built up to the EFL Cup semi–finals.
-However, he started in the final, as Southampton lost 3–2 to Manchester United on 26 February 2017.
+However, he started in the final, as Southampton loss 3–2 to Manchester United on 26 February 2017.
 Following Fonte's departure from the club, Yoshida regained his first team place for the rest of the season.
-It wasn't until on 5 April 2017 when he scored his second goal of the season, in a 3–1 win against Crystal Palace.
+On 5 April 2017, he scored his second goal of the season, in a 3–1 win against Crystal Palace.
 After the match, Manager Claude Puel praised Yoshida's performance, saying he was "fantastic" and mentioned that he could be "a captain" for Southampton.
-In a follow–up, Yoshida captained the side once again, in a 1–0 win against West Bromwich Albion.
+In a follow–up, Yoshida captained the Saints once again, in a 1–0 win against West Bromwich Albion.
 He then made his 100th appearance for Southampton and Premier League overall, becoming the first Japanese player to reach the milestone, in a 0–0 draw against Hull City on 29 April 2017.
 At the end of the 2016–17 season, which saw the club finish in seventh place, Yoshida went on to make thirty–seven appearances and scoring two times in all competitions.